Today I’m sharing the startup story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.

 Fees charged by accountants for this service varied wildly, from 5-15%.
 And, so did the amount of time required from founders to produce a claim — from low to high input (many hours).

-✅ Claimer wins here on claim reliability and value, plus time and price on most occasions.
+✅ Claimer wins here on claim reliability and claim value, plus time and price on most occasions.

 🖌️ DIY: A handful of founders/operators I spoke to prepare and submit their own R&D claims.
 That’s rock n’ roll, I like it!